-Since January, sterling has lost around 5-6% of its value against the dollar and the euro (see figure 1 in charts of the month).
+Since January, sterling has lost around 5-6% of its value against the dollar and the euro.

 A weaker exchange rate feeds through to businesses via higher import costs, particularly of raw materials.
 But one of the key findings of our latest global CEO Survey (see Figure 3) was that UK CEOs are the least worried about volatile exchange rates.
 This may be because most large UK businesses importing raw materials tend to use fixed price contracts or derivatives to hedge their currency risks.